iurisemedo/MultiSectionWebsite/replit.md

 - Perfect symmetry with aligned heights and centered content
 - Responsive layout (stacks on mobile, grid on desktop)

+### FAQ Section
+- Placed after Premium Pack section
+- Accordion-style design with 4 questions
+- Smooth expand/collapse animations
+- Questions covered:
+  - What content will I receive upon purchase?
+  - How frequently is the content updated?
+  - How can I cancel my subscription?
+  - How do I submit a Custom Model Request?
+- Scroll-triggered fade-in animations
+- Hover effects on question buttons
+- Light blue chevron icons that rotate on expand

 ### Model Gallery
 - **30 model cards** displayed in a responsive grid
   - 2 columns on mobile